 Mitigation is the process of minimizing or rectifying the impact of vegetation removed from the rights of way for commercial driveway and Special Encroachment Permits.
-It takes place when there is a proven benefit to the Department for additional grading.
-Mitigation can be a landscape enhancement, site restoration, or as payment of Contributory Value fees.
+Mitigation for vegetation removal must consist of revegetation or enhancement plantings on the right of way where vegetation was removed, and site restoration.
+If the Department determines that full mitigation cannot be accommodated onsite, payment of Contributory Value fees may be allowed.
+Payment of Contributory Value in lieu of replanting is not allowed.